silverslice/docx-template/README.md

 ## Usage

 Place variables in your docx-document as {foo}.
 Then replace them with `replace` method.
+Use `replaceMultiline` to replace variables with multiline strings.

 ```php